sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 The field name should be created using only alphanumeric characters (A-Z and 0-9) and underscores “_”.
 The field type can be date, text, or number fields.
 We ask for the field type so that we can help you make segments from your contact database.
-You will be able to query your list in different ways, based on the data type.
+You will be able to query your list in different ways, based on the data type:

 * **Date** - will allow you to select contacts before, after, or on a specific date. *Example: 1/1/2014*
 * **Text** - will allow you to select contacts who match specific text. *Example: Pet field that says "Dog"*